domonkoss/ceudsd/seminar/1-sql/README.md

 `SELECT * FROM birdstrikes LIMIT 10`

-#TODO add verfication exercise with a different table
+#TODO add verfication exercise with a different table and LIMIT

 ## Ordering data

 Order by a field

-`SELECT state, cost FROM birdstrikes ORDER BY cost LIMIT 10`
+`SELECT state, cost FROM birdstrikes ORDER BY cost`

 Order by a multiple fields

-`SELECT state, cost FROM birdstrikes ORDER BY state, cost LIMIT 10`
+`SELECT state, cost FROM birdstrikes ORDER BY state, cost ASC`

 Reverse ordering